BostonUniversitySeniorDesign/2020-sensor-miniproject/Readme.md

 1. what are the median and variance observed from the temperature data (at least 100 values)  [3 points]
 2. what are the median and variance observed from the occupancy data (at least 100 values)  [3 points]
-3. plot the probability density function for each sensor type [6 points]
+3. plot the data histogram for each sensor type [6 points]
 4. What is the mean and variance of the *time interval* of the sensor readings?
 Please plot the time interval histogram.
 Does it mimic a well-known [distribution](https://en.wikipedia.org/wiki/Erlang_distribution) for connection intervals in large systems?
 [8 points]

 ### Task 3: Design